micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 ## Reference micro-ROS board

-The micro-ROS reference boards are the one officially supported for all RTOS with complete support for all available transports.
+The micro-ROS reference boards are the ones officially supported for all RTOSes and with complete support for all available transports.

 <div class="hardwarecontainer">
   <div class="hardwareitem_description">